 - That combine live action with animation as long as the later represents 70% of the film;

 Applicants can choose only one category of the International Competition.

 - Animated documentary.

-Student Films: Films under 50 minutes long, directed by students or graduation students, produced at Art Schools, Film Schools or Film Training Schools.
+Student Films – Films under 50 minutes, directed by students or graduates, produced at Art Schools, Film Schools or Film Training Schools.

-1 – ANTÓNIO GAIO Award – Best film in the National Competition.
-These works may also be submitted to the International Competition.
+ANTÓNIO GAIO Award – Best film in the National Competition.
+The Portuguese films submitted to this National Category may also be submitted to the International Competition;

 2020 Festival Coverage